DataDog/integrations-extras/storm/README.md

 ## Overview

-Get metrics from storm service in real time to:
+Get metrics from Storm service in real time to:

 * Visualize and monitor storm cluster and topology metrics.
 * Be notified about storm failovers and events.